Time Traveler (roller coaster)

 Time Traveler is a spinning roller coaster located at Silver Dollar City in Branson, Missouri.
 The roller coaster was manufactured by Mack Rides in collaboration with the park's in-house team.
 The original concept for the roller coaster was conceived from a prototype train tested on another roller coaster, Blue Fire, at Europa-Park in Germany.
 Time Traveler opened in 2018 and is themed to a fictional backstory about time travel involving characters Charles Henry, a clockmaker, and his daughter.
 The roller coaster reaches a height of 100 ft and a maximum speed of 50.3 mph.

 Time Traveler was the first installation of the "Xtreme Spinning Coasters" model produced by Mack Rides, which features spinning trains with an eddy current brake located underneath each car to control the rate of spinning.
+It is currently the only coaster of its type in North America.
 Upon opening, Time Traveler became the tallest and fastest spinning roller coaster, and the first of its kind to feature three inversions.
 In 2018, the roller coaster was listed by Amusement Today's annual Golden Ticket Awards as the year's second-best new roller coaster and the 18th-best overall among steel coasters.